 OLD WOMAN IN SHOE: I know the feeling.
 Believe it or not, all my kids have grown and left, too.
-Who would have imagined the Old Woman in the Shoe would be an empty nester?
+I’m an empty nester.

 So, are you thinking of living in a smaller shoe?

 OLD WOMAN IN SHOE: Maybe a sandal.
 It would be a lot easier to clean.
-The only issue is, a sandal isn’t enclosed so I’d have to live in a country where it doesn’t rain.
+The only issue is, a sandal isn’t enclosed so I’d have to live in a place where it doesn’t rain a lot.
 Maybe Costa Rica.